rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_remote_admin/c++11/README.md

-The CMake build infrastructure will try to guess the location of your Connext DDS installation and the Connext DDS architecture based on the default settings for your host platform.If you installed Connext DDS in a custom location, you can use the CONNEXTDDS_DIR variable to indicate the path to your RTI Connext DDS installation folder.
+The CMake build infrastructure will try to guess the location of your Connext DDS installation and the Connext DDS architecture based on the default settings for your host platform.
+If you installed Connext DDS in a custom location, you can use the CONNEXTDDS_DIR variable to indicate the path to your RTI Connext DDS installation folder.
 For example: